-Mallet finger - aftercareBaseball finger; Drop finger; Avulsion fracture - mallet finger
+Mallet finger - aftercareBaseball finger - aftercare; Drop finger - aftercare; Avulsion fracture - mallet finger - aftercare

-Mallet finger is when you cannot straighten your finger.
-When you try to straighten it, the tip of your finger remains bent down toward your palm.
+Mallet finger occurs when you cannot straighten your finger.
+When you do try to straighten it, the tip of your finger remains bent toward your palm.

 Tendons attach muscles to bones.
 The tendon that attaches to the tip of your finger bone on the back side helps you straighten your fingertip.

 - Pulls a piece of bone away from the rest of the bone (avulsion fracture)

 Mallet finger most often occurs when something hits the tip of your straightened finger and bends it down with force.

 What to Expect

 Wearing a splint on your finger to keep it straight is the most common treatment for mallet finger.
 You may need to wear a splint for different lengths of time.